Azure Data Lake Storage

 - Adds a Data Lake resource named `datalake` as a child of the storage resource.

-- Passes a reference to the Data Lake resource to the `ExampleProject`.
+- Passes a reference to the Data Lake resource to the consuming project and waits for it to be ready.

 **Emulator not supported:** Azure Data Lake Storage does **not** support the Azure Storage emulator.
 You must use an actual Azure Storage account with hierarchical namespace (HNS) enabled, or use connection strings for local development.